vim-advent-calendar/ideas/markzen-mappings.md

 Now hitting `<Space>w` will save the current buffer.

-It is called "leader" as it is generally the first key of a group of mappings all starting with it.
+It is called "leader" as it is generally the first key of a group of mappings starting with it.
 A common setting is to undefine the original behavior of that key, so that it does not trigger inadvertently:

     nnoremap <Space> <Nop>